Maheer96/BaseScript/content/JavaScript/An Introduction.md

 > [!Question] An Introduction?
 > We think it's important to understand the context and functionality of a language before delving into it.
 This way, you're familiar with the reason the entire language was built, its use cases and practicality, as well as its historical and linguistic evolution! <br><br> In the case of JavaScript, there are quite a few concepts you should familiarize yourself with prior to taking a dive into it.
-Understanding the web-related theory underpinning JavaScript is advantageous when considering general front-end development.
+Understanding the web-related theory underpinning JavaScript is useful when considering general front-end development.
 More on this will be discussed later.

 ## What is JavaScript?